 Diverse Students, Diverse Studies

-Our department offers a non-thesis Master of Arts degree in Foreign Languages and Literatures with a concentration in either French or Spanish.
-We offer courses in literature, culture, linguistics, second-language acquisition and teaching methodology.
+Our department offers a Master of Arts degree in Foreign Languages and Literatures with concentrations in French, Spanish, or the Teaching of English as a Second Language (TESOL).
+We offer a rigorous, flexible program that combines innovative coursework with hands-on research.
+Courses are offered in literature, culture, linguistics, second-language acquisition and teaching methodology.
 Students can focus on one particular area (e.g. literature/culture) or take courses in a variety of areas.

 In addition, practicing teachers at the K-12 level who have an initial (A) license can earn the advanced (M) license as part of their Master's degree.

 We offer support (stipend, tuition and health insurance) for up to 13 new full-time students each year.
 Our diverse and accomplished graduate students boast an incoming average GPA of 3.5, and 33 percent of them are international students.
 Our graduates teach at colleges and high schools, enter top Ph.D. programs or join the workforce equipped with superior language proficiency and cultural awareness.

 Up to 90% of Graduate Students Seeking Financial Support Received It